Tumult97/Obsidian-Files/Run SQL Agent Script For Masking.md

-1. Expand the SQL Server Agent node and right click the Jobs node in SQL Server Agent and select `'New Job'`
+1. Expand the SQL Server Agent node and right click the Jobs node in SQL Server Agent and select `'New Job'`.
+You can also right click and `'Add'` -> `'Job'`

 2. In the `'New Job'` window enter the name of the job and a description on the `'General'` tab.